Skip to Main Content

 How does credit affect your home insurance rates?

-This table illustrates the average annual home insurance premium for $300,000 in dwelling coverage for each of the four credit rating tiers.
+The table below illustrates the average annual home insurance premium for each of the four credit rating tiers.

 Poor credit Average credit Good credit Excellent credit